freelancerwebro/scraping-with-Guzzle/README.md

-# Scraping with Guzzle & DownCrawler
+# Scraping with Guzzle & DomCrawler

 Practice some scraping techniques using Guzzle and DomCrawler